Guddiyan Patole: Plot

 Nicole and Kashmeer or Kash are sisters living separately in Canada because of their parents divorce.
 Nicole lives with her mother Manjeet while Kash lives with her father Johnson, and her stepmother and stepbrother.
 Manjeet has a broken bond with her family because she married someone of her choice.
 One day, Manjeet receives a letter from her family in Punjab as an invitation for a kid's birthday party.
 Manjeet tells Nicole to go and take Kash along with her.

 Amreek goes to pick them up from the airport with the intention to marry one of them.
-When they reach Manjeet's family's home, everyone is happy to see them except for their Naani (grandmother) Jal Kaur (Nirmal Rishi), who is still upset with Manjeet (whom she has not let into the house for years) and is angry that they invited Manjeet's daughters without her permission.
+When they reach Manjeet's family's home, everyone is happy to see them except for their grandmother Jal Kaur (Nirmal Rishi), who is still upset with Manjeet (whom she has not let into the house for years) and is angry that they invited Manjeet's daughters without her permission.

 Meanwhile, Beauty (Honey mattu), their aunt's nephew tries to woo Nicole and ends up getting beaten by Kash.
 One night, Kash gets drunk and tells everyone that women and men are equal and that if women have made dinner, they should eat it first.
 Amreek decides Kash is too wild for him, and decides to try to woo Nicole instead.

 On the phone, Manjeet tells Nicole to go talk to her grandmother.
 Nicole is worried that her grandma will beat them up but Manjeet assures her that she was only beaten up one time by her mother when she wore a flowered suit (she tells them to ask about that).
 Nicole and Kash go to their grandma, and she tells them to leave and refuses to tell them the flowered suit incident.
 Before going, Nicole tells Jal that Manjeet loves her very much.

 After coming back from a suit shop, Kash intentionally shouts to her cousin that she bought many flowered suits and no one can stop her from wearing them outside Jal's room.
 Jal goes to a cabinet in her room and takes out a flowered suit, and recalls the time when she hit her daughter for wearing the suit.